Which tasks should your law firm automate first?

 - Customer Relationship Management tools like Salesforce, HubSpot, Zoho, and more

 - Social media scheduling tools like Buffer, Hootsuite, CoSchedule, and more

 Even if you’re automating a substantial part of your client outreach, you might find yourself still spending a lot of time communicating with clients.
 But, as noted above, a degree of human touch is necessary to keep your clients.

 There are, however, ways to create client touch that does not require your time.
 Firms can create templates or form responses to common client questions.
 These can be made available on the firm’s website or client portals.
 Or, for an even more personal touch, firms can implement chatbots that use AI to help answer client questions.

 In general, let your firm’s policy be to only ever write the same thing once.
 Then task an administrative assistant to capture and organize those responses in an internal database so your legal team can quickly and easily find, customize, and send a succinct and effective response to a client.

-At the end of the day, process automation is a crucial component of your law firm’s organizational excellence.
-The goal of process automation is not to eliminate the human touch from all your work and automate your business, but to automate the repetitive and non-essential tasks of your job, thereby freeing you and your staff to serve your clients better.
-Start today by using this list to identify the processes within your legal firm that are most suitable to automation and take a small step towards enhanced operations.
-When you’re ready to upgrade to fully integrated legal practice management solutions, you can contact us here.
+At the end of the day, legal process automation is a crucial component of your law firm’s organizational excellence.
+The goal of law firm process automation is not to eliminate the human touch from all your work, but to automate your repetitive or non-essential tasks.